 Qualifications: You must be a current undergraduate or graduate student and have financial needs based on records with the Office of Student Financial Services.

 What is expected of me?
 You can pick up the card & packet at the Career Center.
 Within a week of purchasing your outfit, turn in all receipts to the Career Center, write a thank-you note to the donor (you may remain anonymous if preferred), and then give the note to the Career Center in person or electronically.
 If submitting via email, send it to email@example.com.

 Please note: The card will not affect your financial aid, but you may need to complete a Form 1099 for income tax purposes.
 We have a limited supply of cards due to funding.
-Please allow up to 10 business days from your time of the request to receive your card.
-Stop by or email email@example.com for more information.
+Please allow up to 10 business days from the time of the request to receive your card.
+Stop by or email firstname.lastname@example.org for more information.

 We educate and coach Vanderbilt students, connecting them to a world of possibilities.